cms-tau-pog/TauFW/PicoProducer/python/corrections/README.md

 </p>

+## Z pT reweighting
+The observed Z pT spectrum is harder than in the LO MadGraph simulation, such as `DYJetsToLL_*_TuneCP5_13TeV-madgraphMLM-pythia8` samples.
+Therefore LO Drell-Yan events have to be reweighted as a function of Z pT (and maybe other variables such as mass, jet multiplicity, and/or MET).
+The TauFW provides a measurement tool in [`Fitter/Zpt/`](../../../Fitter/Zpt/).
+The weights are stored in [`data/zpt/`](../../data/zpt/), and [`RecoilCorrectionTool.py`](RecoilCorrectionTool.py) provides a tool to read them.
+Alternatively, you can use a [simple `C++` macro](../../data/zpt/zptweight.C) to run it on the fly in `TTree::Draw`.

 ## Trigger object matching
 For matching trigger objects, please use the [`TrigObjMatcher.py`](TrigObjMatcher.py) tool.
 This tool uses the JSON files in [`../../data/trigger`](../../data/trigger),